jump-dev/MathOptInterface.jl/docs/src/manual/implementing.md

 #### Solvers written in other languages

 Ask the [Developer chatroom](https://gitter.im/JuliaOpt/JuMP-dev) for advice.
-You may be able to use on of the JuliaInterop packages to call out to the solver.
+You may be able to use one of the [JuliaInterop](https://github.com/JuliaInterop) packages to call out to the solver.

 For example, [SeDuMi.jl](https://github.com/jump-dev/SeDuMi.jl) uses [MATLAB.jl](https://github.com/JuliaInterop/MATLAB.jl) to call the SeDuMi solver written in MATLAB.

-If your solver is written in C++, you will first need to write a C interface.

 ## Structuring the package